arthurfalcao/doacao-pet/README.md

 # Doação Pet

+:dog: Animal adoption platform

-Project for the subject of Advanced Programming for Internet - IFAL 2018.1
+> Project for the subject of `Advanced Programming for Internet` - `IFAL 2018.1`

 ## :rocket: Technology